Most marketing setups have hidden compliance risks. Artgro fixes how your tracking, forms, and campaigns handle patient data.

 Standard email platforms can store and process patient-related information without the protections required for healthcare use.

 You don’t need to stop marketing to stay compliant – you need to control how your setup handles data.
-The difference isn’t the channels you use; it’s how everything is configured behind the scenes.
+Secure patient lead generation means the difference isn’t the channels you use; it’s how everything is configured behind the scenes.
+Secure patient intake and scheduling is where this becomes most critical – every form submission and booking action needs to be handled with proper safeguards.

 Here’s what that looks like in practice:

-Indeed, marketing can still perform, but it has to be set up with control.
-Contact us at Artgro so we can review your current setup and identify what needs to be adjusted so your campaigns run without creating unnecessary risk.
+Marketing can still perform, but it has to be set up with control.
+Contact us so we can review your current setup and identify what needs to be adjusted so your campaigns run without creating unnecessary risk.

 Here's what that looks like in practice: